neo4j/neo4j-python-driver/docs/source/api.rst

     .. method:: execute_query(query, parameters=None,routing=neo4j.RoutingControl.WRITERS, database=None, impersonated_user=None, bookmark_manager=self.query_bookmark_manager, result_transformer=Result.to_eager_result, **kwargs)

-        Execute a query inside a retired transaction and return all results.
+        Execute a query in a transaction function and return all results.

         This method is a handy wrapper for lower-level driver APIs like sessions, transactions, and transaction functions.
 It is intended for simple use cases where there is no need for managing all possible options.

+        The internal usage of transaction functions provides a retry-mechanism for appropriate errors.

         The method is roughly equivalent to::